Cutting Stained Glass Shapes

-When you’re first learning stained glass there’s so much to take in.
+When you’re first start cutting stained glass there’s so much to take in.
 How to hold the cutter, how hard to press, how to open the scoreline.
 It’s all new.

 But what about what shapes you can and can’t cut in stained glass?

 I often get asked this question, and it’s quite hard to explain each shape in words.
-So I decided to make some slide shows to show you.
+The following slide shows will help you.

 Shapes You Can And Can’t Cut

-This first slide show covers the basic shapes – rectangles, triangles, circles – and gives you easy ways to break them down in to shapes you can cut.
+The first slide show covers the basic shapes with regard to cutting stained glass – rectangles, triangles, circles.
+It gives you easy ways to break them down into shapes you can cut.
 I’ll take the first shape as an example.
 If you want an ‘L’ shape, you can’t cut around right-angled corners, so you have to divide it into two rectangles.

-See what I mean about it being difficult to describe in words?!
+See what I mean about cutting stained glass being difficult to describe in words?!

 There’s different ways of dividing the shapes, which I’ve included too.
 Choosing how you divide your shape up is as important as color and texture.
 This is something that people often forget.
 The solder lines make a pattern too, and you want it to be a beautiful pattern!